Word Counter

 Academic Writing

 Ensure essays, research papers, and assignments meet required word counts.
-Track character limits for abstracts and verify paragraph distribution for balanced writing.
+For example, if your professor requires a 1,500-word essay, you can use this tool to track your progress and avoid going over or under the limit.
+You can also track character limits for abstracts and verify paragraph distribution for balanced writing.

 Social Media Content